1 - Overview

 ModifierUser who edited the service information

-• If maintenance period setting is required, click the Edit button to set
+• If maintenance period configuration is required, click the Edit button to set it

 Broker Port numberKafka port number